 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Village's basic financial statements.
-The Exhibit - Management's Response to Independent Auditor's Report to Management is not a required part of the basic financial statements but is required by Government Auditing Standards.
+The Management's Response to Independent Auditor's Report to Management on page 82 and the Impact Fee Affidavit on page 83 are not a required part of the basic financial statements but are required by Government Auditing Standards and Rules of the Auditor General Section 10.557(3)(m), respectively.
 Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.